Umutayb/resume/README.md

 - Developed performance measurement strategies to ensure continuity of performance and career growth of QA Engineers.
   - Helped the group of consultants in my team establish KPIs.
 - Trained & supported QA Engineers to excel at software development & test automation.
+- Designed and rolled out a **new SDLC for [MR MARVIS](https://www.mrmarvis.com)**, aligning development, QA and release practices into a coherent delivery model.
 - Lead innovation as the **Guild Lead of Innovation**.
   - Designed and delivered a **multi-model AI QA agent** combining vision models, LLMs and structured prompting for autonomous test scenario generation and test maintenance.
   - Architected an easy-to-deploy **CV solution** modernising consultancy CV practices (the system rendering this document).